We recognise that the climate emergency presents an unprecedented challenge – both globally and locally.

 Our planet’s climate is already too hot, with dangerous heatwaves, droughts, storms and flooding becoming more intense and destructive.
 Transformational change is needed across our society and economy to rapidly reduce carbon emissions, change our resource intensive ways of life and adapt to living in an unstable climate.

 In response to the climate emergency, we are accelerating our climate action and supporting our community to do the same.
-We've put together a draft Climate Emergency Plan to guide our actions from 2020-2024, and we're keen know what you think.

 Our draft Climate Emergency Plan